What is student engagement? – One often struggles to find a compelling answer to that question, although everyone agrees it’s important.

-It is generally agreed that student engagement is important, but actually answering ‘what is student engagement?’ can be difficult.
-After all, many would argue that there is a difference between a student being emotionally engaged and cognitively engaged.
-Of course, if we accept this as being true, it throws up further questions, like ‘how many types of engagement are there?’ and ‘which of these different dimensions of engagement need to be met before we agree that a student is fully engaged?’
+Many would also argue there is a big difference between being emotionally engaged and cognitively engaged.
+This only throws up further quandaries: ‘how many types of engagement are there?’ or ‘which different engagement dimensions need to be met before we agree that a student is fully engaged?’

-Keep reading to learn more about the problems with trying to accurately define student engagement, as well as some of the ways that engagement is measured.
-Or learn more about ViewSonic’s education solutions.
+Keep reading to learn how to accurately define and measure student engagement or find out more about ViewSonic’s education solutions.

 What is student engagement and how should it be measured?
 These two questions have generated significant debate, because while it is generally accepted that student engagement is both an indicator of high-quality teaching and a prerequisite for students getting the most out of a class or course, finding a single, succinct definition of student engagement is difficult.